gtech-mulearn/Top-100-Coders/profile/aswanthvc@mulearn.md

 #### Career Plan:

-- In the immediate term, I intend to pursue my studies at a tier-one college..
+- In the immediate term, I intend to pursue my studies at a tier-one college.
 - In long term, My vision extends towards launching a groundbreaking startup, where I can channel my talents into the global market, leaving an indelible mark on the world.

 #### Thoughts on Kerala's Tech Ecosystem: